peggyandjoe/ericjwdchen.github.io/_posts/2014-08-24-taylor-swifts-new-direction.md

 >Counter all your quick remarks <br>
 >Like passing notes in secrecy

-Those short little moments full of feeling and depth. *I* was a part of Taylor's life.
-I knew her breakups, her friends, her loneliness.
-I knew about [her freshman year crush on that guy named Drew][freshman crush].
+Those moments full of feeling and depth. *I* was a part of Taylor's life.
+I was a part of her freshmen year.
+I knew about [her crush on that guy named Drew][freshman crush].
+I knew about [the time when she thought she fell in love][fifteen song].

-Taylor was so transparent.
 She could match the massive appeal of [Katy Perry](https://www.youtube.com/watch?v=F57P9C4SAW4) while writing about [one, single guy](https://www.youtube.com/watch?v=Y28pUGkk9vc).

 <hr>

+Which is way "Shake It Off" worries me.

+<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='http://www.youtube.com/embed/nfWlot6h_JM?start=16&amp;end=40' frameborder='0' allowfullscreen></iframe></div>

+What happened?
+I suppose this change was a long time coming.
+Taylor has sold more than 34 million albums[^3]

 [^1]: *1989* era ≠ 1980s/1990s.
 Kind of confusing, but bear with me.

 [^2]: Note, though, that what I'm going to say is far from novel.
 It's been said [many][] [times][] [before][].

+[^3]: 26 million from [this 2011 press release][Big Machine press release] plus 8 million from RED

 [many]: http://oneweekoneband.tumblr.com/post/56894134244/tim-mcgraw-taylor-swift-i-spent-my